AlekseiZhuravlev/alekseizhuravlev.github.io/content/_index.md

           certificate_url: ''
           date_end: '2022-02-01'
           date_start: '2021-01-01'
-          description: • Instructed groups of 20 undergraduates in the “Programming and Computer Science” course; average grades 4.7 out of 5.0
+          description: • Instructed a group of 20 students in the course “Algorithms and Complexity”
         - title: Scholarship for outstanding students, Moscow State University
           organization: ''
           date_start: '2020-09-21'